 Catalyst’s system architecture is designed to provide fault tolerance, system flexibility, ease of use, and ease of system maintainability.
 This architecture employs a distributed computer networking model which eliminates the need for a centralized switch, thus minimizing the impact of failure of any system component.
-It is based on the industry-standard Client-Server model.

 Each Catalyst system is built with one or more state-of-the-art radio gateways.
-These gateways are the system “servers” in the Catalyst Client-Server architecture.
+These gateways are the system “workstations” in the Catalyst architecture.
 Gateways are specific to the radio system or other communication system being supported.
 However, any mixture of gateways can be included to meet the customers’ specific needs.
 For example, a system may consist of three L3Harris Project 25 (P25) gateways, two P25 conventional or trunked Digital Fixed Station Interface (DFSI) gateways, a Long Term Evolution (LTE) Mission Critical Push-To-Talk (MCPTT) gateway, and a Session Initiation Protocol (SIP) telephony gateway.
 The Catalyst architecture brings together each of these different communications gateways for dispatch and interoperability.

 Figure 1 provides a high-level architectural overview of the Catalyst solution.